Part 1: How to start your watch collection

 3. Where will you wear your watch?

-I’ve lost track of the amount of times I’ve walked into a business meeting and seen a kid in a suit wearing some ridiculously oversized, blacked-out dive watch that would look completely appropriate on a boat but completely inappropriate in a boardroom.
+I’ve lost track of the number of times I’ve walked into a business meeting and seen a kid in a suit wearing some ridiculously oversized, blacked-out dive watch that would look completely appropriate on a boat but completely inappropriate in a boardroom.
 It doesn’t do the wearer any favours and it certainly doesn’t do the watch any favours.
 This is your first luxury watch, so chances are you are going to want to wear it everywhere.
 Now I’m not suggesting you go for something boring or overly conservative but really give some thought to the different outfits you may be tempted to pair this watch with.

 4. Are you looking for something new or second-hand?